-- Parallel IO is difficult - in theory and in practice - MPI-IO provides a high-level abstraction - user describes global data layout using derived datatypes - MPI-IO hides all the system specific fs details ... - ... but (hopefully) takes advantage of them for performance - User requires a good understanding of derived datatypes - see next lecture
+- Parallel IO is difficult - in theory and in practice - MPI-IO provides a higher-level abstraction - user describes global data layout using derived datatypes - MPI-IO hides all the system specific fs details ... - ... but (hopefully) takes advantage of them for performance - More flexible formats like NetCDF and HDF5 exist - they gain performance by layering on top of MPI-IO - User requires a good understanding of derived datatypes - see next lecture